InfoSecInnovations/project-fantastic/README.md

 ## Known issues

-- https://github.com/webpack/webpack/issues/12006 prevents the client from building in 'development' mode, so please stick with 'production' until this has been fixed (yes, this is annoying for debugging purposes).
+- https://github.com/webpack/webpack/issues/12006 prevents the client from building in 'development' mode, so please stick with 'production' mode in the webpack config until this has been fixed (yes, this is annoying for debugging purposes).

 Please contact [Mick](https://github.com/besimorhino) or [Sebastian](https://github.com/sebovzeoueb) if you need more information about the project.